stratisproject/StratisBitcoinFullNode/Documentation/using-logging.md

-# Using NLog
+# Using Logging

-We've migrated to NLog, but how do you use it now to create logs in the code?
+We are using NLog.
 There are two things that you need to understand - configuration of logging and logging itself.
 Starting with the latter, that is the simple part.

 ## Adding Logging Code